RibbonCommunications/webrtc-distant-js/step-by-step/starting-small.md

     return session
   } catch(err) {

-    // We had an error while creating the session, it's possible that the creation timed-out. console.log(err.message)
+    // We had an error while creating the session.
+It's possible that the creation timed-out. console.log(err.message)
   }
 }